vecnz/documents/constitution.md

     - Secretary
     - Treasurer
     - Cultural Council Representative(s)
+    - Staff Representative
     - Any five (5) other Committee members, as shall be determined by the Club.

-    The Committee shall be elected at each Annual General Meeting, and shall hold office until the next AGM.
+    The Committee shall be elected at each Annual General Meeting, and shall hold office until the next AGM, with the exception of the Staff Representative, which shall be selected from the Victoria University of Wellington School of Engineering and Computer Science (hereinafter called "the department") staff by the rest of the executive, with advice of the department.

     The Cultural Council Representative(s), may also hold other positions.